olaishola05/olaishola05/README.md

 - 📫 How to reach me **olaishola@hotmail.co.uk**

-- 📄 Know about my experiences [here](https://docs.google.com/document/d/11o8PiZv4zIQlrmwYIuMhQLr05-GTl5IlsVPSbkGacFU/edit?usp=sharing)

 - 💇‍♂️ Pronouns: He/Him
-- 🥅 2023 Goals: Contribute more to Open Source projects, be active in the community && Co-found something
+- 🥅 2024 Goals: Contribute more to Open Source projects, be active in the community && Co-found something

 ![](https://komarev.com/ghpvc/?username=olaishola05&style=for-the-badge)